avescodes/lein-try/README.md

 user=>
 ```

-You can even leave off the version number and leiningen will pull the most recently released version!
-(Thanks @xsc)
+You can even leave off the version number and leiningen will pull the most
+recently released version!
+(Thanks @xsc.)
+The command `lein try clj-time`
+evaluates as `lein try clj-time "RELEASE"`.
+Feel free to mix versioned and
+unversioned dependencies–we're good like that.

 ```bash
 $ lein try clj-time